 a thyroid abnormality

-pernicious anemia (failure of absorption of vitamin B12 with a vitamin B12 deficiency as a result)
+pernicious anaemia (failure of absorption of vitamin B12 with a vitamin B12 deficiency as a result)

-rheumatoid arthritis (chronic autoimmune disease with inflammation of joints and other organs)
+rheumatoid arthritis (a chronic autoimmune disease with inflammation of joints and other organs)

 systemic lupus erythematosus